If you’ve been struggling, I’m here to help with 7 steps to get through financial hardship.

 Right now, for a lot of us, losing our jobs or having our hours cut back due to Covid-19 is a huge, financial strain.

 In fact, let’s put that at the top of the list.
-If this was a year ago, when the coronavirus was relatively unheard of, it wouldn’t be on the list at all.
+If this was late 2019, when the coronavirus was relatively unheard of, it wouldn’t be on the list at all.

 So here’s a list of things that can dry up income and cause financial hardship: